4 Mistakes That Are Killing Your Sales Targets!

 Mistakes are the greatest source of learning only when you decide not to repeat them.
 Not learning from the mistakes can cost you an irreversible damage.
 And when you are in sales, mistakes can cost you a fortune.
 You miss out on targets, lose customers, and stop receiving referrals and soon pipeline starts to dry.

-In this article, I am going to share with you the 5 mistakes sales professionals commit and how can we overcome them.
+In this article, I share with you the 4 mistakes sales professionals commit and how can we avoid them.

 Make a checklist of all the information that you need and always review it before your next call or presentation.
 No matter how many times you’ve made a sales call or given the same presentation, always review your material ahead of time.